 12. If I had to choose between an invisible or visible illness, I would choose: (can’t I pick NEITHER?!
 Please?)
 In 2003, I spent four months sporting a bright purple leg cast after falling off my bicycle.
 During those months, whenever I hobbled onto the bus with my crutches for my daily commute, fellow passengers used to stand up en masse in a big rush of generosity to offer me their seats.
 I appreciated the overt message that a bright purple cast signifies about the physical state of the wearer: “Handle with care.”
 People living with an invisible illness don’t usually wear bright purple casts.
 Maybe we should.

-13. Regarding working and career: I miss my co-workers, I miss using my brain, I miss walking to work in the morning, I miss my professional colleagues in the public relations community, I miss my wonderful little office at the hospital, I miss working in the field that I was pretty darned good at, and I mostly miss working really hard all day long yet still having lots of energy to meet colleagues for drinks or dinner after work – without even missing a beat.
+13. Regarding working and career: I miss my co-workers, I miss walking to work in the morning, I miss my professional colleagues in the public relations community, I miss my wonderful little office at the hospital, I miss working in the field that I was pretty darned good at for three decades, and I mostly miss working really hard all day long yet still having lots of energy to meet friends for drinks or dinner after work – without even missing a beat.
 I’ve always felt so lucky because I have loved every job I’ve ever had.
 I’m also struck by how the world now continues to spin nicely on its axis even though I’m no longer able to work on all those Very Important Projects!

 14. People would be surprised to know: how exhausted I usually feel behind my pasted-on smile, particularly when around groups of people making chatty small talk.
 That’s me in the centre of this photo, for example (with my late mother Joan and my daughter Larissa) smiling during my mom’s 80th birthday party celebrations despite being very ill with severe cardiac symptoms.